-CMSEF will also make available a central pricing screen on CMSEF with a real-time view of resting orders and any indicative bids and offers.
+CMSEF will also make available a central pricing screen on CMSEF with a real-time view of resting bids and offers.

 CMSEF may make available to Participants an indicative, non-attributed pricing page on CMSEF for certain types of Swaps of the most commonly traded tenors within such type of Swap.